 Activity 5 – Moon Tides

-As the moon takes 29.5 days to orbit earth, when it is closest to the earth it causes the highest, or perigean, tides.
-The monthly series of gravitational pulls on the earth’s waters, and actually very slowly slows down the Earth’s rotation by 1.5 milliseconds every one hundred years!
+As the moon takes 29.5 days to orbit the Earth, it causes the highest, or perigean, tides when it is closest to the Earth.
+This is because the monthly series of gravitational pulls on the Earth’s waters slowly slow down the Earth’s rotation by 1.5 milliseconds every one hundred years!